How to register as a sole trader: Step-by-step guide for small business owners

 - There are fewer reporting requirements than other business structures

-- As mentioned above, it’s all yours - the profits (and the losses)
+- You keep all the profits (and carry all the losses)

 But as with any business structure there are some downsides.